Money is a resource with a set of characteristics that are embodied in different combinations of monetary assets (forms of money).

 Since commercial banks can generate loans if consumers or firms request them, the supply on money is endogenous to the monetary system.

-Skidelski, Robert (2018) Money and Government: A Challenge to Mainstream Economics, Allen Lane, London.
+Skidelski, R. (2018) Money and Government: A Challenge to Mainstream Economics, Allen Lane, London.
+Available on Google Books.